The best learning facilitators take their audience on a journey of investigation where everything is questioned.

 In business education, as in the real world, cracking the case is not about the final resolution as often there is no one black or white answer.
 Cracking the case is nailing the investigative process – breaking down evidence into component parts, examining each piece in depth, making informed judgments, defending or conceding to others’ evaluations, and reaching a common consensus or the best resolution given certain parameters and contingencies.

-The gift of learning through the detective story frame is that it provokes, simulates, and reinforces collective critical thinking in learners – an indispensible skill for future leaders of teams.
+The gift of learning through the detective story frame is that it provokes, simulates, and reinforces collective critical thinking in learners – an indispensable skill for future leaders of teams.